YMCA NSW is accredited by the Australian Childhood Foundation (ACF) under the Safeguarding Children Program.

 - develop and maintain a culture that is child-focused, transparent and respectful

-Over the last few years, YMCA NSW has worked hard to ensure we're a more child-safe organisation.
+Over the past few years, YMCA NSW has worked hard to ensure safeguarding of children and young people is embedded in its culture.

 - We created and implemented the YMCA NSW Safeguarding Children, Young People and Vulnerable Adults Framework that demonstrates how safeguarding will be built into all areas of our business and operations.

-- We established a dedicated Risk team including a Chief Risk Officer and Child Protection Manager.
+- We established a dedicated Risk and Assurance team including a Child Protection Unit.

-- We regular distribute of child-safety resources for staff and clients.
+- We regularly distribute child safety resources to our staff and clients.

 For more information on the accreditation process, visit Australian Childhood Foundation's website.